 That might sound a little silly, but when life gets crazy and going to the grocery store becomes all but impossible, your pantry will save you.

-I talk about pantry staples at least once a month and have been stressing their benefits in my Meals in 30 Minutes email course (hey, are you signed up for that?!
+I talk about pantry staples at least once a month and have been stressing their benefits in my Meals in 30 Minutes eBook (hey, are you signed up for that?!
 If not, you can find out more & sign up *here*).

 This casserole is the perfect example of how pantry staples can provide you a nourishing meal without spending a lot of money or even having to go to the store.
 Keeping these ingredients in your pantry will save you whenever you are in a pickle.
 And because pantry staples take years to expire, you can keep them on hand without worrying that they’ll go bad or that you’ll have to waste food.